 Inadequate ventilation can increase indoor pollutant levels by not bringing enough outdoor air to dilute emissions from indoor sources and by not carrying indoor air pollutants outside.
 High temperatures and humidity levels can also increase concentrations of some air pollutants.
-Those people most at risk for poor indoor air quality include: people with asthma, people with allergies, people who have chronic lung diseases such as bronchitis and emphysema, people with pre-existing heart disease, children, and the elderly.
+Those people most at risk for poor indoor air quality include: people with asthma, people with allergies, people who have chronic lung diseases such as bronchitis and emphysema, people with preexisting heart disease, children, and the elderly.

-- 1. Breathe fresh air by opening windows - 2.
+- 1. Breathe fresh air - a.
+Open windows. - 2.
 Spend as much time outside as you can, in fresh air. - 3.
-Control mold - Clean your bathroom and kitchen often to fight mold. - Fix any water leaks. - Clean up any mold you see or smell with a mix of no more than 1 cup of bleach mixed with 1 gallon of water.
+Control mold - a.
+Clean your bathroom and kitchen often to fight mold. - b.
+Fix any water leaks. - c.
+Clean up any mold you see or smell with a mix of no more that 1 cup of bleach mixed with 1 gallon of water.
 Never mix bleach with ammonia. - 4.
 Close windows and run your air conditioner (AC) or your dehumidifier to help control mold.
-Other ways to improve air quality: - Clean often to get rid of dust and pet fur which can irritate your nose and throat. - Try not to use bug spray inside your trailer. - DO NOT SMOKE INSIDE YOUR RV.
+Other ways to improve air quality: - a.
+Clean often to get rid of dust and pet fur which can irritate your nose and throat. - b.
+Try not to use bug spray inside your trailer. - c.
+DO NOT SMOKE INSIDE YOUR RV.
 In addition to causing damage to your RV, tobacco smoke releases formaldehyde and other air pollutants.

-EPA recommendations
+EPA Recommendations